-The other option is to drive to one of the few banks that still have coin-counting machines.
+The other option is to go to one of the few banks that still have coin-counting machines.
 It might be worth the trip if you have a lot of change to roll.
-Most banks provide the machine to customers free of charge, but some charge a fee to noncustomers.
+Most banks with these machines provide the machine to customers free of charge, but some charge a fee to noncustomers.

 In the end, it’s up to you to decide if your time is well spent rolling coins or driving to a distant bank.
 Say you’re cashing in $10 worth of change.
 Using Coinstar to automate the process will cost you up to $1.75.
 With $100 worth of change to cash in, it will cost you up to $13.
 Compare that to the time and effort it will take you to sort your change and drop it into rolls or drive it to a bank with a counting machine.

 What Banks Have Coin-Counting Machines?